- Gustavo Gimeno,

 During the past season Gustavo Gimeno and the OPL extended their contract for three more years until 2022.
 Gustavo Gimeno conducts the OPL in various concert formats and plans to expand the orchestra’s touring activities as well as its discography.
 In the current season he will share the Philharmonie stage with such artists as Daniel Barenboim, Krystian Zimerman, Khatia Buniatishvili, Sir Bryn Terfel and Frank Peter Zimmermann.
 He will again present an opera production in Luxembourg, Mozart’s Don Giovanni.

 Gustavo Gimeno is in great demand worldwide as a guest conductor.
 In 2017/18 he has been invited back to the Boston Symphony Orchestra, the Cleveland Orchestra, the Dallas Symphony Orchestra, the Royal Concertgebouw Orchestra Amsterdam, the Orchestre National de France, the Wiener Symphoniker and the Philharmonia Zurich.
-He will also conduct the Mariinsky Orchestra, the Toronto Symphony Orchestra, the Houston Symphony Orchestra, the WDR Sinfonieorchester Cologne, the Orchestra Sinfonica Nazionale RAI and the Royal Stockholm Philharmonic Orchestra for the first time.
+Further he will debut with orchestras such as the Mariinsky Orchestra, the Toronto Symphony Orchestra, the WDR Sinfonieorchester Cologne, the Orchestra Sinfonica Nazionale RAI and the Royal Stockholm Philharmonic Orchestra.
 In addition, he will return to the Orchestra of the Eighteenth Century, which specialises in historically informed performance practice.

 Highlights of the past season included debuts with the Chicago Symphony Orchestra, the Boston Symphony Orchestra, the National Symphony Orchestra Washington, the Philharmonia Orchestra, the Wiener Symphoniker and the Orchestra dell’Accademia Nazionale di Santa Cecilia.